 - 'Big Law Killed My Husband': An Open Letter From a Sidley Partner's Widow

 - 'Finding Hope: Battling America's Suicide Crisis'

 - Support for Survivors

 If you are dealing with one or more of these issues or know someone who is, please take advantage of the State Bar's confidential Lawyer Assistance Program hotline at 800-327-9631.
 Staffed by trained counselors 24 hours a day, seven days a week, the hotline is for lawyers and judges who have personal problems that are causing significant concerns.
 LAP also offers up to six prepaid in-person counseling sessions with a licensed counselor per year.
 To help meet the needs of its members and ensure confidentiality, the Bar contracts the services of CorpCare Associates Inc. Employee Assistance Program, a Georgia-headquartered national counseling agency.

 Suicide Awareness Video

 These videos feature two Georgia lawyers whose families were touched by suicide.
 Designed for presentation to a variety of bar associations, law firms, CLE seminars and other gatherings of lawyers, the DVD includes three video lengths: 24 minutes, 11 minutes and 6 minutes.
-(Click the video lengths to play online, or email firstname.lastname@example.org for a copy of the DVD.)
+(Click the video lengths to play online.)
 READ MORE.